neoncitylights/gha-csharp-docs/README.md

 # Documentation CI pipeline for C# projects

+> **Note**:
-> Credit goes to Shay Rojansky for writing a tutorial on connecting DocFX with the GitHub Actions platform at http://www.roji.org/docfx-with-github-actions.
+>  - Credit goes to Shay Rojansky for writing a tutorial on connecting DocFX with the GitHub Actions platform at http://www.roji.org/docfx-with-github-actions.
 Thank you!
+>  - This version has some slight changes of my own that I feel makes it reusable and easier to maintain.
+While I don't write in C# as nearly as often as I used to, I'd like to share my version with others in case others would also like to use it!

 This repository creates an automated documentation pipeline by building a single DocFX website from multiple C# repositories.
-While I don't write in C# as nearly as often as I used to, I'd like to share this with others in case others would also like to use it!

 ## Process
 1. Each library sends a repository dispatch event through a GitHub Actions workflow after every time a commit is pushed to master.